|Participation (10% of course grade)||Resources|

-Academic accommodation for a documented disability can be arranged through the Center for Disability Services: 953-1431, Lightsey Center, Suite 104.
-If you are approved for accommodations, you should let me know as soon as possible so we can organize appropriate arrangements.
+Academic accommodation for a documented disability can be arranged through the Center for Disability Services: 843-953-1431, Lightsey Center, Suite 104.
+If you are approved for accommodations, please let me know as soon as possible so we can organize appropriate arrangements.

 All students, needless to say, must follow the College of Charleston’s academic integrity policy, which forbids cheating, attempted cheating, and plagiarism.
 Any case of suspected cheating or plagiarism (on any written response for the course) will be sent to the College’s Honor Board, and any student found guilty will receive a grade of XF, indicating failure of the course due to academic dishonesty.

 “Recycled” papers written for other courses are not acceptable in this class.